 My Weekend crew out side the studio.
 Right to left Peter, Evelyn, myself and a stranger who photobombed our shot..!

-I rent out different back drops from other photo studios in Kibera each week to create variation at Weekend Studio.
-Although this is in fact the back wall beautifully painted by an artist in Kibera.
+I rent out different back drops from other photo studios in Kibera each week to create variation at Weekend Studio and to give the other studios business.
+Although this mural is painted on the wall of Weekend Studio.